La Junta Canyon

 Carson National Forest

-This campground will remain closed at least until New Mexico allows gathering of 25 people.
-If it does open, we will strive diligently to keep our facilities disinfected, but cannot guarantee our facilities will be 100% free of coronavirus.
+We strive diligently to keep our facilities disinfected, but cannot guarantee they will be 100% free of coronavirus.
 Please bring your own hand sanitizer, and if you are feeling ill, help protect other campers and our employees by staying home.

 La Junta Canyon is a series of 30 stream-side campgrounds that stretch for about 4 miles along Forest Road 76 from New Mexico State Road 518 to Upper La Junta Campground.
 The canyon has a dispersed camping feel, but with restrooms and dumpsters nearby and one pressurized water source.
 The canyon is open to ATV use and there are several good ATV trails nearby.